-Voorhees Township School District will provide PPE for all staff members to include: (2) two washable face coverings, (1) one face shield.
+Voorhees Township School District will provide PPE for all staff members.
 Additional PPE shall be provided as deemed appropriate.
 Special consideration will be given to protect staff members in need of additional accommodations, such as school nurses, custodians, and some special education teachers, paraprofessionals and service providers, who will be in close contact with students or will handle waste materials.